sipmann/sipmann.github.io/content/sqlserver_block_login_by_time.md

 Image: /images/block_sql_server_user.png
 Lang: en

 Ok, some time ago, I've posted about how you can set limits to connections on SQL Server using the [Resource Governor](https://www.sipmann.com/limiting-connection-resources-sql-server.html#.X6Cz8IhKhPY).
 But what if you can't use it?
-You always can blog logins using a login trigger, but I don't like the idea of having selects running on every login.
+You always can block logins using a login trigger, but I don't like the idea of having selects running on every login.
 So I came across with a solution using a stored procedure, a table and the Agent.

 The main idea is, store the time that a user must be blocked and using the Agent, disable or enable the user.
 Bellow you can see the table (the table is in Portuguese, but I have a few comment blocks to help you).